cornerstone-consulting/INFIODocs/infio-docs.md

       - DMS Assessor input files.
       - Object Dependency input files.
       - For running INFIO Plugin, refer to the [INFIO Plugin Documentation](https://github.com/cornerstone-consulting/INFIODocs/blob/main/infio-plugin.md).
-    - Users are also required to have performed specific steps in SQL Server Management Studio (SSMS) to collect Profiler Extended Events from the source SQL Server.
-For generating profiler events XML file from SQL Server, refer to the [Profiler Events Guide](https://github.com/cornerstone-consulting/INFIODocs/blob/main/profiler-events-guide.md).
+    - Users are also required to have performed specific steps in SQL Server Management Studio (SSMS) to collect SQL Server Profiler Events from the source SQL Server.
+For generating profiler events XML file from SQL Server, refer to the [SQL Server Profiler Events Guide](https://github.com/cornerstone-consulting/INFIODocs/blob/main/profiler-events-guide.md).
-    - If users prefer not to create a Profiler Events file from SQL Server manually, they can generate an Extended Events file instead by running the INFIO plugin and and upload file into either S3 bucket or the INFIO EC2 instance directory.
+    - If users prefer not to create a SQL Servr Profiler Events file from SQL Server manually, they can generate an Extended Events file instead by running the INFIO plugin and upload file into either S3 bucket or the INFIO EC2 instance directory.
-    - The generated files should be uploaded to either a designated S3 bucket or INFIO EC2 instance directory.
+    - The generated files should be uploaded to either a designated S3 bucket or INFIO EC2 instance INFIO directory.
 Refers to these steps to upload necessary generated files into S3 bucket or INFIO instance directory, which is mandatory to run assessment for database migration.
 Follow the [uploading files process here](infio-plugin.md/#uploading-files-to-an-s3-bucket-or-infio-ec2-instance-directory).

 **2. Mixed Mode**